Jackson Haines: Life

 Haines was inducted into the World Figure Skating Hall of Fame and the United States Figure Skating Hall of Fame in 1976.

 Legacy

 Haines was the inventor of the sit spin, one of the three basic spin types.
 The other two are the upright spin, about as old as the art of ice skating itself; and the camel spin, invented during the twentieth century by Cecilia Colledge.
 His style did not become popular in the United States until many years after his death.
-The first American figure skating championships in the "International Style" were held on March 20, 1914, in New Haven, Connecticut.
+The first U.S. Figure Skating Championships in the "International Style" were held on March 20, 1914, in New Haven, Connecticut.